 The most common disease that affects the gums is Gingivitis.
 This begins with bacterial growth in the mouth and may end in tooth loss.
 That is why treatment is crucial.
 The most common form of Gingivitis is a chronic form induced by plaque.
 Symptoms include red, swollen gums that bleed easily.
 Treatment for Gingivitis involves removing the bacteria that binds to your teeth every day.
-This may mean professional teeth cleaning by a dentist or hygienist.
+This may mean professional teeth cleaning by a Oral Health Care Specialist or hygienist.
 Education regarding daily dental hygiene methods and the repair of any dental problems is also important.
 Good oral hygiene, regular dental checks, not smoking, eating a healthy diet and keeping stress under control help to reduce the risk of Gingivitis occurring.

-Periodontitis occurs when inflammation or infection of the gums (Gingivitis) is left untreated or treatment is delayed.
+Periodontitis occurs when inflammation or infection of the gums (Gingivitis) is left untreated or gum disease treatment is delayed.
 This form of gum disease occurs when the gums pull away from the teeth and form pockets that become infected.
 The tooth then becomes loose and may fall out.
-The treatment starts with improving dental hygiene drastically, though it depends on the stage of Periodontitis the patient is at, early, moderate or advanced.
+The periodontal disease treatment starts with improving dental hygiene drastically, though it depends on the stage of Periodontitis the patient is at, early, moderate or advanced.
 If the patient suffers from an advanced form of Periodontitis, they will probably need to have their teeth scaled in order to remove the hard build-up of calculus on the teeth.

 Acute Necrotizing Ulcerative Gingivitis